nickludlam/EnfusionMapMaker/README.md

 ## Creating tiles - Cropping

-There are two scripts which are used to create tile sets for the webpages.
+There are two Python scripts which are used to create tile sets for the webpages.
 The first script is `Scripts/crop_screenshots.py`, which crops the screenshots to the correct size.
+Both of these scripts require the [pillow](https://pypi.org/project/pillow/) image processing library.

 ```
 python crop_screenshots.py <input directory> <output directory> [-m]